cybercryptio/d1-lib/README.md

 ## Usage

-For examples on how to use the D1 library [see our Examples section in the documentation](TODO).
+For examples on how to use the D1 library [see the Examples section in the godocs](https://pkg.go.dev/github.com/cybercryptio/d1-lib#example-package-BasicEncryptDecrypt).

-## Security

-For more details about the security guarantees offered by the D1 library [see our Security Architecture Documentation](TODO).

 ## High level overview

 For a high level overview of the main concepts and use cases of the D1 library [see our Explainer Document](documentation/explainer.md).

+## API Reference

+The API reference is published available on the Go Packages website at [https://pkg.go.dev/github.com/cybercryptio/d1-lib](https://pkg.go.dev/github.com/cybercryptio/d1-lib)

-# License
+## License

 The software in the CYBERCRYPT D1-Lib repository is dual-licensed under AGPL and a commercial license.
 If you wish to use the library under a commercial license please visit [cybercrypt.io](https://cybercrypt.io/) for details on how to obtain a commercial license.